xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </div>

 It does not require a reload of the line card or the chassis and it does not impact, L2, IPv4 or MPLS datapath / performance.

+### Interface support

+Yosef covered it in the supportforum blog but it's important to remind that BGP flowspec is activate on L3 interface but will NOT process packets when it's received from GRE tunnel, or on BVI interface.
+Also, BGP flowspec is NOT supported with multicast traffic.

 ## Test setup